jiacheng-atmos/Weather-Regime-MJO-teleconnection/README.md

 This repo provides detailed process of calculating weather regime.
 The weather regimes can be regarded as an important source of
 S2S predictability.
 It can also be viewed as local attractor of which phase space is smaller than the whole space.

+We would appreciate it a lot if you agree to cite our paper if you decide to borrowe some code here :)

 I should mention that there are numerous articles debating the existence of weather regime.
 However, by using the concept of weather regime, the S2S prediction has been improved significantly.
 Here, I applied the most popular definition, which is called EOF-Kmeans method.